National Institutes of Health

 - The primary NIH organization for research on Pituitary Tumors is the National Cancer Institute

 Your pituitary gland is a pea-sized gland at the base of your brain.
 The pituitary is the "master control gland" - it makes hormones that affect growth and the functions of other glands in the body.

-Pituitary tumors are fairly common.
-About 1 in 10,000 people get them.
-They grow slowly, do not spread and are usually not cancerous.
+Pituitary tumors are common, but often they don't cause health problems.
+Most people with pituitary tumors never even know they have them.
 The most common type of pituitary tumor produces hormones and disrupts the balance of hormones in your body.
 This can cause endocrine diseases such as Cushing's syndrome and hyperthyroidism.

 Symptoms of pituitary tumors include

 Pituitary tumors are usually curable.
 Treatment is often surgery to remove the tumor.
-Other options include medicines and radiation.
+Other options include medicines, radiation therapy, and chemotherapy.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)